1920–21 FA Cup: First round proper

 52 of the 66 clubs from the First, Second and Third divisions joined the 12 clubs who came through the qualifying rounds.

-Of those sides not receiving a bye to the first round proper, Second Division side Leeds United were entered at the first qualifying round stage, as their promotion to the second tier was agreed by election, rather than through promotion.
-However, the match was not played, and Harrogate were given a walkover.
-Three sides from the Third Division (Merthyr Town, Newport County and Gillingham) were entered at the fourth qualifying round.
-Six Third Division and four Second Division sides were entered at the sixth qualifying round stage.
+Of the 14 League teams not receiving a bye to the first round proper, Second Division side Leeds United was entered in the extra preliminary round, as that club's admission to the Second Division had been by election, rather than through promotion.
+However, after easy victories against local amateur outfits in their first two matches, the club had to forfeit their first qualifying round tie against Harrogate as it clashed with a League fixture against The Wednesday at Hillsborough.
+Three sides from the Third Division (Merthyr Town, Newport County and Gillingham) were entered in the fourth qualifying round, while four from the Second Division and six from the Third Division were entered in the sixth qualifying round.
 These were: